paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Journal single post page](/images/hugo_themes/journal_single_post.png#center)](/images/hugo_themes/journal_single_post.png)

-One of the nicest fonts out there, neat render with great attention to details.
+One of the most admirable fonts out there, with neat render with great attention to details.
 However, nothing else but post content is present, not comments nor related articles list.

 ---